MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 # Add a build task

-Custom build tasks can be contributed by extensions that can be discovered and installed by users into a Visual Studio Team Services account.
+Custom build tasks can be contributed by extensions that can be discovered and installed by users into a VSTS account.
 These tasks will appear next to Microsoft-provided tasks in the Add Step wizard:
 <img alt="Integrations link on the account home page" src="_img/build-task-ext-choose-task.png" style="width:80%; display:block;margin-right:auto;margin-left:auto;margin-top:10px">